shreyashsng/MewMoji/README.md

-# MewMoji - AI Character Chat
+# MewMoji v0.0.1-beta

-An interactive chat application that lets users engage with AI-powered characters.
-Built with Next.js 14, TypeScript, and Tailwind CSS.
+## 🚀 Initial Beta Release

+MewMoji is an AI character chat platform that lets you create, customize, and chat with AI characters.

-## Features
+### ✨ Key Features

-- Chat with AI characters with unique personalities
+- Create and customize AI characters with unique personalities
+- Real-time chat with AI characters using advanced language models
-- Create and customize user personas
+- Multiple personas for different chat experiences
-- Real-time message streaming
-- Responsive design for mobile and desktop
+- Tag-based character organization and search
-- Dark mode support
-- Character customization
+- Google authentication
-- Multiple AI model support
+- Light/Dark mode support

-## Tech Stack
+- Responsive design for all devices

+### 🔧 Technical Details

-- Next.js 14 (App Router)
+- Built with Next.js 14 (App Router)
+- Supabase for database and auth
-- TypeScript
+- shadcn/ui components
-- Tailwind CSS
+- Tailwind CSS styling
-- Supabase
-- Shadcn/ui
-- Framer Motion
+- Framer Motion animations

+### 🌐 Live Demo

+Visit [mewmoji.vercel.app](https://mewmoji.vercel.app) to try it out!

+### 📝 Notes

+This is a beta release.
+Please report any bugs or issues in the GitHub repository.